Li Qiang: Shanghai (2017–2022)

-On October 29, 2017, following the 19th Party National Congress, Li was appointed as the party secretary of Shanghai, becoming the first official to govern Zhejiang, Jiangsu and Shanghai.
-He was also appointed as a member of the CCP Politburo in the same year.
+Following the first plenary session of the 19th CCP Central Committee, held after the closing day of the 19th Party Congress in October 2017, Li was elected to the Politburo.
+On 29 October 2017, Li was appointed as the party secretary of Shanghai, becoming the first official to govern Zhejiang, Jiangsu and Shanghai.
 He is considered to be "business-friendly", having implemented pro-business policies while in Shanghai such as the opening of the Shanghai Stock Exchange STAR Market.
 He oversaw increasing foreign investment in the city, including the gigafactory of Tesla, Inc. He has also implemented policies like lowering the threshold for internal migrants to obtain residency permits and creating five new towns to lessen the land supply shortage.
+In August 2018, he oversaw the inauguration of the Shanghai Financial Court.

 In early 2022, Shanghai implemented a two-month COVID-19 lockdown in Shanghai, which significantly impacted the economy, leading Li to be blamed for the handling.
 Nevertheless, reportedly he was more open to the idea with living with COVID.
 There were also views that Li was pressured from the Central leadership to implement a lockdown, and that initially, Li had adhered strictly to the guidelines of leading epidemiologists in China, including Zhang Wenhong, who maintained a 'flexible strategy' on anti-Covid measures.
 It is also said that Li and Zhang had a good personal relationship, as the two were both from Rui'an, a city under the Wenzhou prefecture.
 According to The Wall Street Journal, Li is one of the few people in the top leadership that wants China to introduce Western mRNA vaccines against COVID-19.
 Reportedly, he tried to arrange for BioNTech to provide its vaccines in China.